Building

 From this drop list, select the Soil Profile that

-seismic areas should be subject to proper soil testing and accurate
+areas should be subject to proper soil testing and accurate determination of

 Soil Profile